• Search Keywords

 Company applicants will self-select on the application form if they are to be assessed as a Generate or Premium company.

-Company applicants will self-select on the application form their primary content output and if they are to be assessed primarily or in any combination of a First Nations, Scripted, Documentary, and/or Online.
+Company applicants will self-select on the application form their primary content output and if they are to be assessed primarily in one of or in any combination of the following Content areas: First Nations, Scripted, Documentary, and/or Online.

 Stage 2:

-Those invited to Stage 2 will be provided with an individual company Business/Strategic consultation to prepare toward their second stage application.
-Screen Australia will provide the Business/Strategic consultation and costs of the Consultant.
-These consultations will occur between 24-28 April, 2023.
+Those invited to Stage 2 will be provided with an individual company Business/Strategic consultation to assist with the preparation of their second stage application to help orient applications with the program objectives.
+Screen Australia will arrange and cover the costs of this consultation.
+These consultations will occur between 15-26 April 2024.

 Both Stage 1 and Stage 2 applications will be competitively assessed by a mix of Screen Australia executives and external industry specialists as required.